 A lot of it comes down to tax – looking at tax planning and pension planning.
 I also do a lot with the investment sides for the tax aspects.

 I help high earners offset gains and take advantage of the position they’re in for long-term benefits.
 My technical understanding offers a step beyond what traditional tax planning may offer.

-I did a degree in chemistry, which explains why the science of financial planning is the aspect that I find most enjoyable.
+I have a degree in chemistry, which explains why the science of financial planning is the aspect that I find most enjoyable.

 What is the most valuable piece of financial advice anyone ever gave you?

-The thing everyone’s told is that you should accrue as much money as possible, but is having loads of money going to lead to happiness?
+The thing everyone is told is that you should accrue as much money as possible, but is having loads of money going to lead to happiness